 Governing meridian: Meat, fish, eggs, dairy food

-Kidney: Water, kidney meat, foods rich in Vitamin A and B, parsley, green pepper, green leafy vegetables, wheat germ and green peas.
-Strawberries, lemons, oranges, egg yolk, beans, nuts and yoghurt.
+Kidney: Water, kidney meat, foods rich in vitamins A and B, such as liver, parsley, green pepper, green leafy vegetables, wheat germ and green peas.
+Also strawberries, lemons, oranges, egg yolk, beans, nuts and yoghurt.

-Bladder: Foods rich in Thiamine (B1) such as peas, beans, wheat germ, whole grains, fruit, cabbage, eggs, yeast.
-Also Calcium foods such as bone, dairly, eggs, green leafy vegetable, beans and nuts.
+Foods rich in thiamine (B1) such as peas, beans, wheat germ, whole grains, fruit, cabbage, eggs, yeast.
+Also calcium foods such as bone, dairy, eggs, green leafy vegetable, beans and nuts.

-Liver: Liver and foods containing Vitamin A, such as green leafy vegetables, parsley and green pepper.
+Liver and foods containing vitamin A, such as green leafy vegetables, parsley and green pepper.

-Gallbladder: No-fat food sources of Vitamin A such as carrots, parsley and other yellow and green vegetables.
+Non-fat food sources of vitamin A such as carrots, parsley and other yellow and green vegetables.

-Heart: Foods that contain calcium, Vitamin B and Vitamin E, such as brewers yeast, wheat germ, bone, dairy products, eggs, green leafy vegetables, peas, beans, nuts, strawberries, lemons and oranges.
+Foods that contain calcium, vitamins B and E, such as brewers yeast, wheat germ, bone, dairy products, eggs, green leafy vegetables, peas, beans, nuts, strawberries, lemons and oranges.

-Circulation Sex: Foods rich in Vitamin E such as wheat germ, green peas, green leafy vegetables.
+Foods rich in vitamin E such as wheat germ, green peas, green leafy vegetables.

-Triple Warmer: Organic iodine found in seaweed (kelp) and raw or slightly cooked fish.
-Also foods high in Vitamin C and B such as citrus fruits, green peppers, and green leafy vegetables.
+Organic iodine found in seaweed (kelp), dairy and fish.
+Also foods high in vitamins C and B such as citrus fruits, green peppers, and green leafy vegetables.

-Lung: Vitamin C foods such as green peppers and citrus, and increased water.
+Vitamin C foods such as green peppers, kiwi and citrus fruits, and increased water.